 Internship Information for School of Communications Students (revised July 2020)

 The primary purpose of an internship in the School of Communications (SOC) is to provide a student with real-life work experiences related to the student's major.
 An internship is part of the student's total academic experience and is not a job per se; it is a learning opportunity directly related to the student's program of study and career interests.
+Internships are an opportunity to apply classwork to a work setting so two 300-level courses in the major should be completed before a student applies for an internship for credit.

 SETTING UP THE INTERNSHIP